The Google Analytics Cockpit gives a 360° view of your Web Site Traffic data.

 - Top 10 Pages: analyze Total Sessions and Bounce Rate of your most visited pages

 The Web Traffic Results section shows the performance of your Top Google Analytics KPIs:

-Visualize Total number of Sessions per Country on a map.
+Visualize Total Sessions per Location on a map.

 Acquisition per Channel